The Great Gig in the Sky: Pink Floyd

-An early incarnation of the song, titled "The Mortality Sequence" and lacking the vocals later contributed by Clare Torry, was performed by Pink Floyd throughout 1972.
-In its final version, "The Great Gig in the Sky" was performed live from 1973 to 1975, and from 1987 to 1994.
+An early incarnation of the song, titled "The Mortality Sequence" and lacking the vocals later contributed by Clare Torry, was performed by Pink Floyd during the 1972 shows of their Dark Side of the Moon Tour.
+In its final version, "The Great Gig in the Sky" was performed live by Pink Floyd from 1973 to 1975, and from 1988 to 1994.

-During the band's 1974–1975 tour, David Gilmour played both pedal steel guitar and the Hammond organ, allowing Richard Wright to concentrate solely on piano (his keyboards were positioned where he could not play both).
+During the band's 1974 tours as well as the Wish You Were Here Tour, David Gilmour played both pedal steel guitar and the Hammond organ, allowing Richard Wright to concentrate solely on piano (his keyboards were positioned where he could not play both).
 Gilmour's pedal steel for "Great Gig" was accordingly located beside Wright's Hammond.
 Vocal duties were handled by Venetta Fields and Carlena Williams, both former members of the Blackberries.
 The 16 November 1974 performance can be found in the Experience 2-CD and Immersion box set editions of The Dark Side of the Moon.

+Although the studio version of "The Great Gig The Sky" doesn't continue directly into "Money" because of the former marking the end of side 1 of the LP, all of the 1970s live versions of this song (including the 1972 work in progress ones) continue into the extended SFX intro of "Money".
+However, during the full live recreations of "Dark Side Of The Moon" in 1994, "The Great Gig In The Sky" and "Money" were separated from each other as per the studio versions.

-Starting in 1987, additional touring keyboardist Jon Carin took over the Hammond parts.
+Starting with the 1988 leg of the A Momentary Lapse of Reason Tour, additional touring keyboardist Jon Carin took over the Hammond parts.
 Up to three singers performed the vocals, each taking different parts of the song.
 On the Delicate Sound of Thunder video, with footage from June and August 1988, the vocals are shared by Rachel Fury, Durga McBroom and Margret Taylor.
-Clare Torry performed the song in the Knebworth 1990 concert, released in 2021 live album Live at Knebworth 1990.
+Clare Torry performed the song in the Knebworth concert, released in 2021 live album Live at Knebworth 1990.

-The 1994 live album P•U•L•S•E features a version sung by Sam Brown, Durga McBroom and Claudia Fontaine.
+The Division Bell Tour of 1994 featured a version sung by Sam Brown, Durga McBroom and Claudia Fontaine.
+A recording from the London concerts can be found in the live album Pulse (1995).
 When the Floyd's manager, Steve O'Rourke, died in 2003, Gilmour, Wright, and Mason played "Fat Old Sun" and "The Great Gig in the Sky" at his funeral.
 McBroom said Richard Wright liked her version best, and as he had requested, she sang it at Wright's funeral.